pingcap/docs/ticdc/ticdc-upstream-downstream-check.md

 >
 > Before you perform consistent snapshot read, make sure that you have [enabled the Syncpoint feature](#enable-syncpoint).

-When you need to query the data from the backup cluster, you can set `SET GLOBAL|SESSION tidb_enable_external_ts_read = ON;` in the application to obtain transactionally consistent data on the backup cluster.
+When you need to query the data from the backup cluster, you can set `SET GLOBAL|SESSION tidb_enable_external_ts_read = ON;` for the application to obtain transactionally consistent data on the backup cluster.

 In addition, you can also select a previous point in time for snapshot read by querying `ts-map`.